Spend the Weekend in Belmont

 Morning

 Head over to local hangout Mugshots Coffee & Tea in the morning to wake up properly.
-And while there, check out the selection offered by South Main Cycles — the two places share a space!

 Want to play a game of Frisbee or flag football with the guys?
-Just walk across the street to Stowe Park, a coveted piece of the Carolina Thread Trail.
+Just walk down the street to Stowe Park, a coveted piece of the Carolina Thread Trail.
 The park, which hosts many of the town’s festivals and events, is one of Belmont’s cherished historic locations with open spaces ready-made for a pickup game and walking trails well suited for a quick jog.

 Afternoon